nvisal1/keyboard-autocomplete/README.md

 NOTE: The Autocomplete Service must be running in order for this script to work.

-The script can be run with the following command
+The script can be ran with the following command
 ```
 $ cd autocomplete-training
 $ npm i